 Academic Student Conferences

-Attend selective professional development conferences throughout the US including the Annual CSTEP Statewide Student Conference.
+Attend selective professional development conferences across the US, including the Annual CSTEP Statewide Student Conference.

 Tutoring and Mentoring High School STEP and LPP Students

-Build your resume through tutoring or mentoring pre-collegiate students enrolled in the Hofstra University Science and Technology Entry Program (STEP) and the Liberty Partnerships Program (LPP), where a primary focus is in areas including math and science.
+Build your resume by tutoring or mentoring pre-collegiate students in the Hofstra University Science and Technology Entry Program (STEP) and the Liberty Partnerships Program (LPP), where the main focus is on areas like math and science.

 Professional Networking